-Bet you didn’t know that one of the worlds most well-known and credited financial geniuses of our time, started making money in the stock market at just 11 years old.
+Bet you didn’t know that one of the world’s most well-known and credited financial geniuses of our time started making money in the stock market at just 11 years old.
 His name?
 Warren Buffett.
 Today, he’s worth approximately $79 billion dollars!
 To give you a visual on the number of zeroes that is, that’s $79,000,000,000.

 Perhaps one of his biggest advantages he had over others, is the age at which he began seeking to make money.
 Today it’s even easier to make money no matter what age you are.
-If you are ambitious, hardworking, and driven to make money, you certainly can turn a quick profit in no time.
+If you’re ambitious, hardworking, and driven to make money, you certainly can turn a quick profit in no time.

-As a kid, you may be asking yourself first, how to make money and why start now?
-Here is a list of 10 big reasons why you should start making money as a kid.
 We’ll then discover more than 20 potential answers to the question of how to make money for kids, plus how to get started and how much you can make.